barrowclift/hacker-news-cleanser/README.md

 This is a self-hosted service that will auto-hide Hacker News articles by:

 * Site
+* Title text matching
-* Title keywords matching
+* Title keyword matching
 * Title regex matching
 * Username

-You can download the latest release [here](https://github.com/barrowclift/hacker-news-cleanser/releases/tag/v2.6)
+You can download the latest release [here](https://github.com/barrowclift/hacker-news-cleanser/releases/latest)

 ## Why This Exists